improvingworks/LifeSupport/wp-content/plugins/si-contact-form/readme.txt

 Donate link: http://www.FastSecureContactForm.com/donate
 Tags: Akismet, captcha, contact, contact form, form, mail, email, spam, multilingual, wpmu, buddypress Requires at least: 2.8
-Tested up to: 3.0.4
+Tested up to: 3.2.1
 Stable tag: trunk

 A super customizable contact form that lets your visitors send you email.
 Blocks all automated spammers.
-Packed with settings and features.
+No templates to mess with.

 == Description ==

-Fast Secure Contact Form for WordPress.
-This contact form lets your visitors send you a quick E-mail message.
-Blocks all common spammer tactics.
+This plugin allows a webmaster to easily create and add contact forms to WordPress.
+The contact form will let the user send emails to a site's admin.
+An administration panel is present, where the webmaster can create and preview unlimited forms.

+Features a super easy admin panel, multi-form feature, autoresponder, no templates to mess with, and an option to redirect visitors to any URL after the message is sent.
+Includes CAPTCHA and Akismet support to block all common spammer tactics.
 Spam is no longer a problem.
-Includes a CAPTCHA and Akismet support.
-Additionally, the plugin has a multi-form feature, optional extra fields, and an option to redirect visitors to any URL after the message is sent.
-Super customizable.
+You can add extra fields of any type: text, textarea, checkbox, checkbox-multiple, radio, select, select-multiple, attachment, date, time, hidden, password, and fieldset.

 * [FastSecureContactForm.com](http://www.fastsecurecontactform.com/)
 * [Download WordPress Plugin Version](http://downloads.wordpress.org/plugin/si-contact-form.zip)